In this article, I will be sharing with you 10 seemingly harmless signs of a toxic relationship.

 Who the hell uses money to manipulate another human?!
 Well, as it turns out, a lot of people do.
 And us women are especially vulnerable to being manipulated this way.
 Because we as women collectively are a lot more sensitive to the emotion of guilt than men will ever be.

-So, in a toxic relationship, the act of giving you money or other resources, isn’t always an act of generosity but instead, it is actually a calculated effort to guilt you into giving them what they want – to them, the money is leverage.
+So, in a toxic relationship, the act of giving you money or other resources, isn’t always an act of generosity.
+Instead, it is actually a calculated effort to guilt you into giving them what they want. to them, the money is leverage.

 This is a very different experience to having a man give you resources out of love, generosity and care.
 Ultimately, a truly healthy relationship isn’t about horse trading.
 It’s not about calculating how much you give versus how much you get.

-What this does is it makes you their little b*tch – and not out of love either.
+What this does is it makes you his little b*tch – and not out of love and trust either.

-“Well Mary, if you hadn’t of annoyed me so much, then I wouldn’t have up and left you and the kids!”
+“Well Mary, if you hadn’t of annoyed me so much, then I wouldn’t have left you and the kids!”

 For example, if he says: “Oh, well if you didn’t get so upset, then I wouldn’t need to lie so much!” then as a woman, it can be easy to feel like we are fundamentally wrong and bad.

-Let me know below in the comments, which of these 10 toxic signs you have experienced, AND which of the toxic signs you never noticed in a relationship but should have!
+Let me know below in the comments, which of these 10 signs of a toxic relationship you have experienced.
+AND which of the signs of a toxic relationship you never noticed, but should have!